ibm-cloud-docs/FileStorage/managing-storage-limits.md

 ### IBMCLOUD CLI
 {: #ibmcloudcli1}

-Use the `ibmcloud sl file volume-limits` command to display what is available and what has been provisioned.
+Use the `ibmcloud sl file volume-limits` command to display what is available and what is provisioned.

 ```sh
 ibmcloud sl file volume-limits